bancaditalia/Understanding-Variational-Autoencoders-with-Intrinsic-Dimension-and-Information-Imbalance/README.md

 The script vae_training.py trains a VAE model on a selected dataset, saving model checkpoints and logging losses as specified in the input arguments.

 ### Basic Command
-To run the script, use:
+To run the script, go into the vae_framework folder and use:

 python vae_training.py --dataset <dataset_name> --epochs <number_of_epochs>